 - Arrive in Prayagraj in the morning and find a place to stay.

-- The tent city is located at around 7km from the Allahabad train station, after crossing Shastri Bridge.
+- The tent city is located around 7km from the Allahabad train station, after crossing Shastri Bridge.
 To get there, you can either take an autorickshaw or a free shuttle bus.
-Find a place to stay and dump all heavy and expensive stuff there.
+Find a place to stay and dump all the heavy and expensive stuff there.

-- Walk to the main ghat and see where all you will get access on the main day.
+- Walk to the main ghat and see where you will get access on the main day.
 Just walk around the Triveni Sangam area.

 - Around sunset, a boat ride in the Sangam is a great thing to do.
 If you have time, you can also visit the famous Allahabad Fort.